kajinic/DTUR101/README.md

 -   Type II error (False negatives)
 -   Confusion matrices

-If you are still uncertain on these concepts, please take a look again at the code from the last classes, rewatch some of the videos and use google.
+If you are still uncertain on these concepts, please take a look again at the code from the last classes, rewatch some of the videos and try yo use google.
+Please feel free to mail me, if you have reached the level of destructive frustration.
 After this we will do the exercises on correlation and covariance.

 **Class Curriculum**